A Combinatorial Criterion and Center for the quasi-isometry groups of Euclidean spaces: Abstract

 \section{Abstract}

-We introduce the notion of $PL_\delta$- homeomorphism between two locally finite simplicial complexes in $\mathbb{R}^n$ and give a sufficient condition for a simplicial homeomorphism to be a quasi-isometry.
-We show that the center of the group $QI(\mathbb{R}^n)$ of all quasi-isometries of $\mathbb{R}^n$ is trivial.
+In this study, we introduce the notion of $PL_\delta$-homeomorphisms of $\mathbb{R}^n$.
+Furthermore, we provide a combinatorial criterion reliant on the vertices and edges of simplicial structures, to determine whether a piecewise-linear homeomorphism to be a quasi-isometry.
+By employing this criterion, we subsequently show that the center of the group $QI(\mathbb{R}^n)$, which comprises all quasi-isometries of $\mathbb{R}^n$, is indeed trivial.